 ICP's year of training culminates with a festival of original work performed by our students.
-Please join us May 5-7, 2017, at the CoHo Theater for four original pieces of performance created by our 2016/17 cohort:
+Please join us May 5-7, 2017, at the CoHo Theater for these original pieces of performance created by our 2016/17 cohort:

 ICP Festival 2017